City Girls: 2023–2024: RAW and hiatus

 JT continued to have an active solo career, with appearances on records such as Summer Walker’s “Ex for a Reason” (2021), the “Queen Mix” of Nicki Minaj’s “Super Freaky Girl" (2022), and Kali Uchis' "Muñekita" (2023), Stunna Girl's "Like Dat (Remix) (2023), and Doechii's "Alter Ego".
 She also released a string of singles as a solo artist including "Sideways" and "Okay", the latter of which was a U.S. Billboard Hot 100 hit.

 The duo's third studio album, RAW, was released in October 2023.
 The album was regarded as a commercial failure.
 The artists attribute its underperformance to "poor management", "bad timing" and the fact that they were based in different places at the time of the press run.
 The two rappers began to drift apart, and the duo split shortly thereafter.
 Yung Miami said in June 2024 that "it just wasn’t connecting, it just wasn’t working no more," and that they'd both agreed to focus on their solo careers.

+The duo later featured on Camila Cabello's "Dade County Dreaming" from her album C,XOXO (2024)- although the pair are credited individually, the song was recorded before they separated.
+As a result, the song remained credited to City Girls on physical releases and the lyrics made numerous references to the City Girls name.